GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-layout-options-resolver.md

 #### Parameters

-  - messageIndexPath: The index path of the target message.
+  - `messageIndexPath`: The index path of the target message.
-  - messages: The list of loaded channel messages.
+  - `messages`: The list of loaded channel messages.

 #### Returns